Panakeia-Technologies/Multiomics-PANCancer/README.md

-# Deep learning can predict multi-omic biomarkers from routine pathology images: A systematic large-scale study
+# Deep learning can predict multi-omic biomarkers from routine pathology images: A systematic pan-cancer study

 This repo contains the codebase to train and validate an encoder-decoder model for predicting the status of a multi-omic biomarker.
-It has been used to train and validate the 13,443 DL models predicting 4,481 multi-omic biomarkers across 32 cancer types in our multi-omic pan-cancer study.
+It has been used to train and validate the 12,093 DL models predicting 4,031 multi-omic biomarkers across 32 cancer types in our multi-omic pan-cancer study.
 The codebase allows running end-to-end training and validation for a single biomarker as long as the required input files are provided.